 You should not conclude that a disease or condition is causing the hallucination.
 Instead, do proper research so that you can find the true issue because only then can proper action be taken.

-When the reason behind hallucinations is discovered, treatment should start immediately and this usually depends on what is actually causing the hallucination to start with.
-The way conditions are treated can differ to a great extent.
+When caregivers find the reason behind hallucinations, they should begin treatment immediately and this usually depends on what is actually causing the hallucination to start with.
+Doctors treat conditions in very different ways.

 For example, dementia is handled very differently from say Charles Bonnet syndrome.
 There are some medications that are common with people who have hallucinations, such as sleep aids, sedatives, and even muscle relaxers.